HeXuPKU/SPAGRM.github.io/docs/Step 0a Calculate a GRM file.md

 Before next step, you should have below PLINK binary files:
 ```
-XXX.bed,   XXX.bim;   XXX.fam (XXX should be the same prefix of the PLINK binary files)
+XXX.bed,   XXX.bim,   XXX.fam (XXX should be the same prefix of the PLINK binary files)
 ```

 ## Run `getTempFilesFullGRM` to get temporary files